 Let there be shade

 Bring a UV-blocking shade or umbrella to give your hot little kiddos a break from the sun.
-We have this great little tent (I mentioned it in this post about keeping babies sun safe) that we’ll bring if we’re going to be at the beach all day.
+We have this great little tent (I mentioned it in this post about keeping babies sun safe) that we bring along when we’re going to be at the beach all day.
 It’s lighter and easier to carry than an umbrella, and all 3 little guys can fit inside.

 Take care of your little one’s feet

 Water shoes are great for babies and toddlers because the hot sand can burn their little feet.
+Children who are too small for flip flops can still play in the sand with these shoes on.
 But when sand gets in these shoes it can cause blisters.
-Our 3 year olds wear flip flops to walk across the hot sand.
-When they get to the cool, wet sand by the water they are fine in their bare feet.
+We put these on the little one when he wants to run around.
+Our 3 year olds would wear flip flops to walk across the hot sand.
+When they got to the cool, wet sand by the water they were fine in their bare feet.

 Stay cool and hydrated

 Bring water for everyone, and make sure they drink it!
-You can freeze one water bottle the night before to use as an ice pack, then as it thaws it’s great for a refreshing drink.
+You can freeze one water bottle the night before to use as an ice pack, then as it thaws it’s a nice refreshing drink.
+We freeze Capri Sun drinks for the kids too.
+They usually defrost pretty quickly on a hot day.
+Everything gets packed in a big mesh beach bag.
+We’ve used that bag for our grab and go summer beach bag for over 2 years!
+Well worth the $17.

 Protect your valuables